miragejs/ember-cli-mirage/docs/v0.2.x/factories.md

 server.createList('post', 10, 'withComments');
 ```

 Traits improve your test suite by pulling unnecessary knowledge about data setup out of your tests.
-If you're writing a test module to verify the behavior a comment box on a blog post page, each test will need a post to exist as setup.
+If you're writing a test module to verify the behavior of a comment box on a blog post page, each test will need a post to exist as part of its setup.
 If a post requires a user, and that user requires a session and perhaps a subscription, you don't want to repeat this knowledge in each of your comment tests.
-Instead, create a trait that has meaning within your domain, to simplify the data setup needed to write your comment tests.
+Instead, create a trait that has meaning within your domain - say, a published post - to simplify the data setup needed to write each of your comment tests.
+This leads to a more concise, expressive test suite, which will help future developers who come into your codebase better understand the expected behavior of your application.

 ## Using Faker.js